Kim Kardashian and Kanye West

 Taylor went on to release a few songs about the situation, and shade the couple in a music video of her own.
 Yeah, we all couldn’t help but notice that the “Look What You Made Me Do” vid contained a few references to their feud.
-She later opened up about the impact the situation had on her during an interview with Vogue Magazine.
+She later got real about the impact the situation had on her during an interview with Vogue Magazine.

 “A mass public shaming, with millions of people saying you are ‘canceled,’ is a very isolating experience,” she said.
 “I don’t think there are that many people who can actually understand what it’s like to have millions of people hate you very loudly.
 When you say someone is canceled, it’s not a TV show.
 It’s a human being.
 You’re sending mass amounts of messaging to this person to either shut up, disappear, or it could also be perceived as, ‘Kill yourself.’”